 - Any personal property you have will be taken from you and stored until you get released from jail.

 - They will allow you to use the telephone so you can get in touch with a member of your family, friend, or bail bondsman.

-- If you are expected to be released shortly, you might be able to keep wearing your own clothes, if not you you will have to wear a jail issued jumpsuit.
+- If you are expected to be released shortly, you might be able to keep wearing your own clothes, if not you will have to wear a jail issued jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, you should share your experience.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you tell us tips that will help other people get through jail intake?

 Speak Your Mind